 The term “black-tie dress code” may overwhelm and intimidate you at first.
 Expectations are high, and one may only ever attend a few of these events in their life.

 Black tie dress codes are typically found only at formal events.
-Formal events can take place any time of day; however, black-tie is worn only for evening events.
+Formal events can take place any time of day; however, a black-tie outfit is worn only for evening events.

 The most likely place you would encounter a black-tie invitation would be for a formal wedding.
-Not all weddings are black-tie, so pay close attention to the wording on your invitation.
+However, not all weddings are black-tie, so pay close attention to the wording on your invitation.

-In the rare event, you get invited to a gala or a ball; those are other likely places that would require a black tie.
+In the rare event, you get invited to a gala, award ceremony, or a ball; those are other likely places that would necessitate a black-tie dress code.

 Black-Tie vs. White-Tie Dress Code

 Black-tie is not the most formal of all possibilities; that honor goes to white-tie events.
-However, you are much more likely to attend this event than ever attending a white-tie one.
+However, you are much more likely to attend a black-tie event than the other one.

-Whit tie is the ultimate in formal wear.
-It is so formal that it is very rarely used; you have very little chance of ever needing to dress for a white-tie event.
+White-tie is the ultimate in formal wear.
+It is so formal that it is very rarely used; you have very little chance of ever needing to dress for this event.

 Prior to World War II, the white-tie dress was not very uncommon.
 It fell out of fashion after the war and is not reserved for very high levels of formality.

 White-tie dress is very exact, leaving very few choices for a person to make.
-A black tie dress code allows a person some small measure of self-expression.
+On the other hand, a black-tie dress code allows a person some small measure of self-expression.

 A tuxedo is central to both dress codes.
 A white-tie tux, however, has a tailcoat instead of a dinner jacket.

-The final major difference between both dress codes is given away in the name; the formality determines your tie color.
-There is minimal, if any, deviation from your tie color choice.
+The final major difference between both dress codes is given away in the name; the formality determines your bow tie color.
+There is minimal, if any, deviation from your bow tie color choice.

 Men’s Attire for Black-Tie Dress Code